powercodeacademy/phrg-nitro-final-project/README.md

 ### Github Pull Request Requirements

 - Accurate PR title
-- Correct team label as well as correct use of WIP label
+- Correct team label as well as correct use of WIP label (xavier, WIP)
 - Detailed PR summary that includes:
 1. Complete sentences and paragraphs explaining your additions
 1. Screenshots of all your additions